cristian04/kubecraft/README.md

 }
 ```

-The goproxy binary can also be executed with parameters from the Lua plugin, to send requests to the daemon:
+The kubeproxy binary can also be executed with parameters from the Lua plugin, to send requests to the daemon:

 ```lua
 function PlayerJoined(Player)